Marino Miculan

 prof_pic.jpg

-This website collects some information about my current and past research, including my publications, the scientific projects and events I am involved in, my teaching activities and academic services.
+This website collects some information about my current and past research, including my publications, the scientific projects and events I am involved in, my teaching activities and my academic services.

 My current research focuses on ensuring security and trustworthiness of distributed, component-based, and smart systems.
 These systems involve intricate interactions of numerous heterogeneous components, making their behavior complex to analyze.
-To address this challenge, I leverage formal methods (potentially with a pinch of machine learning) to develop novel models, languages, methodologies, and verification techniques to formally analyze and ensure the security and trustworthiness of these systems.
+To address this challenge, I leverage formal methods (potentially with a pinch of machine learning) to develop novel models, languages, methodologies, and verification techniques to specify, analyze and ensure the security and trustworthiness of these systems.
+Sounds interesting? drop me a note.

 I founded and currently lead the Models and Applications of Distributed Systems laboratory, the Udine node of the CINI National CyberSecurity laboratory, and the MadrHacks, the ethical hacking team of the University of Udine.
-I have the fortune to work with great people.

 latest news (more)